2026 Inter-University Big Data Challenge

 Scholarly Publication

 At the end of the program, each team will submit their project’s abstract, manuscript, and digital poster.
-All abstracts will be compiled and published in the open-access, peer-reviewed STEM Fellowship Journal published by Canadian Science Publishing, with your videos and full manuscripts in Underline.
+All abstracts will be compiled and published in the open-access, peer-reviewed STEM Fellowship Journal published by Canadian Science Publishing.
+Participating teams have an exclusive opportunity of the full manuscript scholarly publication for $140 with Underline.

 National in-person conference